m5c/EthereumGuide/ethereum-guide.md

 ### Common genesis

 The most important thing when setting up a new blockchain, is using the **exact** same genesis block on all machines.
 Semantic equivalence is not sufficient, the files must be bitwise identical.
-Best practice is to write the file on one machine and then transfere it to the other over the network.
+Best practice is to write the file on one machine and then transfer it to the other over the network.

  * [Write a genesis json file](#genesis-block) on *Machine I*.
 Make sure to use a unique chain id.